The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 If the UK customer is a business that is not registered for VAT, the value of the reverse charge services received should be included when calculating whether the UK VAT registration threshold has been exceeded (see the Overview ― registering for VAT guidance note).

-If the UK customer acquires services from a supplier in another member state who is not VAT registered, the UK customer is still required to account for VAT using the reverse charge.
+If the UK customer acquires services from a supplier in another member state who is not VAT registered, the UK customer is

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.